lm-playpen/lmpc-beta-1/README.md

 ## The fine print

-For the actual challenge, we will need a set of rules that are a bit more water tight than the descriptions above.
-Here's the current draft.
-Comments very welcome!
+*For this beta round of the challenge, we will use somewhat more relaxed rules that in the real challenge.
+These rules put fewer constraints on the participants, to allow for wider experimentation on what works and what doesn't.
+Comments on these rules are very welcome!*

 This competition aims at fostering research on learning in conversational, task-oriented, multi-turn environments.
-As a consequence, all submissions must start from the same base LLM and must adhere to the same budgets with respect to training data and evaluation compute resources.
+As a consequence, all submissions must start from the same base LLM and must adhere to the same budgets with respect to training data and evaluation compute resources. *[For this beta round, there will be no limit on the training budget; you are just asked to report it as accurately as possible.]*
 Each team will share a report that describes their approach, as well as important findings resulting from the evaluation.
 The following rules apply:

 - Each submitted agent must be the result of a training run that starts with the base LLM distributed with the starter kit.
-There are no restrictions on the architecture, type of training data, or training algorithm, but a training run may not consume more than 100M tokens.
-Consuming the same training token $n$ times (e.g. across multiple epochs) counts as $n$ tokens.
+There are no restrictions on the architecture, type of training data, or training algorithm, but a training run may not consume more than 100M tokens. *[For β.1, there is no limit on the size of the training data; it just has to be reported according to these guidelines.]* Consuming the same training token `n` times (e.g. across multiple epochs) counts as `n` tokens.
 Participants must submit a Playpen training log along with their agent to enable automatic checking of this rule.

 - During the evaluation, the submitted agent will be made to play dialogue games that were unseen in training and make predictions on reference-based benchmarks that we will not announce beforehand.